-The Company's authorized capital consists of an unlimited number of Common Shares, of which 71,314,442 Common Shares are issued and outstanding as of the date of this MD&A.
+The Company's authorized capital consists of an unlimited number of Common Shares, of which 146,054,760 Common Shares are issued and outstanding as of the date of this MD&A.

 The Company adopted a stock option plan (the "Option Plan").
 Under the terms of the Option Plan, officers, directors, employees and consultants are eligible to receive grants of stock options to purchase Common Shares for a period of up to ten years from the date of grant, provided that the number of Common Shares reserved for issuance may not exceed 10% of the total issued and outstanding Common Shares at the date of the grant.
-As of the date of this MD&A, subject to the terms of the Option Plan, options to purchase 3,255,000 Common Shares are outstanding and options to purchase 3,876,444 Common Shares are available for grant.
+As of the date of this MD&A, subject to the terms of the Option Plan, options to purchase 11,040,000 Common Shares are outstanding and options to purchase 3,565,476 Common Shares are available for grant.

 The Company adopted a share purchase plan ("SPP") on June 12, 2012.
 Under the terms of the SPP, each participating officer, director, or employee that has been employed with the Company or its subsidiaries for at least six months is entitled to receive the matching number of Common Shares acquired pursuant to the SPP at no cost to such officer, director or employee.
 Subject to certain conditions, such deferred matching shares will be issued to the participating officers, directors or employees over a three-year period following the date of the purchase of the qualifying shares.
-As of the date of this MD&A, the participating officers, directors and employees of the Company are entitled to be issued, subject to the terms of the SPP, an additional aggregate of 120,000 deferred matching shares.
+As of the date of this MD&A, the participating officers, directors and employees of the Company are entitled to be issued, subject to the terms of the SPP, no additional deferred matching shares.

 The Company adopted a deferred share unit plan (the "DSU Plan") on June 3, 2014.
-Subject to adjustment in certain circumstances, the maximum aggregate number of Common Shares that may be reserved for issuance pursuant to the DSU Plan is 5,266,062 Common Shares.
-As of the date of this MD&A, subject to the terms of the DSU Plan, participating officers, directors, employees and consultants of the Company may be issued an aggregate of up to 3,629,044 Common Shares pursuant to deferred share units awarded under the DSU Plan.
+Subject to adjustment in certain circumstances, the maximum aggregate number of Common Shares that may be reserved for issuance pursuant to the DSU Plan is 13,262,888 Common Shares.
+As of the date of this MD&A, subject to the terms of the DSU Plan, participating officers, directors, employees and consultants of the Company may be issued an aggregate of up to 2,873,262 Common Shares pursuant to outstanding deferred share units awarded under the DSU Plan and 965,782 Common Shares have been issued under the DSU Plan.